James River Church: Community and international outreach

 From 1997 to 2010, one of JRC's local events was the annual Fourth of July patriotic program, the I Love America!
 Celebration.
 In 2009, attendance for the 13th annual event, which was free to the public, reached approximately 120,000 people.
 Attendance in 2010 fell to 100,000.

-James River Church established James River Charities in 2008.
-James River Charities in a wholly owned single member entity of James River Church, and operates or manages several different areas, including James River Retreat Center, The River Fitness Center, James River Youth, Cherish Kids and James River College.

-From the 2010s to present, James River Church has continued its outreach locally, nationally and globally.

-Regarding Missions, the churches core value is "reaching the lost" and placed deep focus on Missions work.
-As of 2025, the church supports over 700 missionaries each month.
-It aims to plant 31 churches across the US and Globally, including funding 75 churches in Rwanda to reopen.
-It funded a church plant near the Iran And Iraq border in 2023.
-The church sponsored over 500 children monthly.
-The church also has short-term missions projects all across the globe, and additionally water well project expansion throughout Africa.

-In 2013, the James River Church planted 100 churches in Cuba and in 2014, planted another 100 churches in Russia.
-Every year since then, James River Church has planted 30-60 churches across the US and abroad, altogether helped plant over 800 churches.

 Controversies

 On October 28, 2018, John Lindell stated during a sermon that yoga is a "form of Eastern mysticism that Christians should absolutely avoid".

 Between December 5–6, 2020, James River Church hosted several large indoor gatherings to celebrate Christmas.
 Due to the recent surge of COVID-19 infections, the Christian County Health Department issued a notice that attendees should monitor their symptoms for 14 days after the event, and to contact a medical professional if any symptoms arise.

 In March 2023, John Lindell publicized the story of his congregation's alleged restoration of a woman's amputated toes, saying that people watched them miraculously regrow during an hour of the church service under the power of faith.
 The church and the woman have refused to provide any evidence or respond to journalistic inquiry, and a website, showmethetoes.com, was spawned in offer to host any such evidence or eyewitness account.